10 Humorous & Helpful Tips To Improve Your Travel Photography!

 9) If you’re dressed nicely put your camera away

 With all the talk about looking immaculate in point number 10, it might come as a surprise that I suggest you wear your worst while taking photos.
-If you’re not prepared to climb, get down on your knees or twist your body as if playing a game of drunken twister, chances are you’re missing out on some great angles and vantage points that ultimately lead to stunning shots.
+If you’re not prepared to climb, get down on your knees, or twist your body as if playing a game of drunken Twister, chances are you’re missing out on some great angles and vantage points that ultimately lead to stunning shots.

 8) Think before pressing the shutter

-I know I’m pre-dating some of the today’s youth with tales of such games that are more likely to be found in a museum or attic than in actual use today; however, I was rewarded greatly for standing as close to the television set as possible and blasting away, yet that kind of technique is not something that is going to improve your travel photography.
+A lot of us have grown up a little trigger-happy.
+I remember my first ever video game for the Nintendo Entertainment System was Duck Hunt.
+I know I’m pre-dating some of today’s youth with tales of such games that are more likely to be found in a museum or attic than in actual use today; however, I was rewarded greatly for standing as close to the television set as possible and blasting away.
+Yet, that kind of technique is not something that is going to improve your travel photography.

-Believe it or not, I suggesting one ought to think a bit before pressing the shutter button.
+Believe it or not, I’m suggesting one ought to think a bit before pressing the shutter button.
 What is your subject?
 What are you trying to emphasize?
 Have I selected a fast enough shutter speed to capture a sharp photo?
 What kind of selective focus (depth of field) do I want to achieve with this photo?
+These are just a few questions you might want to ask yourself internally before doing the digital deed.

 7) Delete More Photos Than You Keep

 I totally get it!
 The fifteen photos in a row of you gorging down on that piece of cake are priceless and should forever be kept in storage.
-Actually on second thought, maybe not?
+Actually, on second thought, maybe not?
 Honestly, one of the things that has helped me to improve my photography more than anything else is to be my own biggest critic.

-I feel as though one should delete roughly half of the photos they take if not more.
+I feel as though one should delete roughly half of the photos they take, if not more.
 Ideally, I aim for 70% or more.
-Why am I keeping this photo is a question I often ask myself?
+Why am I keeping this photo? is a question I often ask myself.

 6) Lose your camera in style

-Seriously, if somebody wants your camera bad enough they’ll find a way to pry it out of your precious little hands or safely stowed backpack.
+Seriously, if somebody wants your camera bad enough, they’ll find a way to pry it out of your precious little hands or safely stowed backpack.
 It’s amazing what a lethal weapon invading your personal space will do to change your mind about what is important in life.
-My motto is that I’ve bought it to take photos and I’ll lose it in style shooting as often as I can.
+My motto is that I’ve bought it to take photos, and I’ll lose it in style shooting as often as I can.

-This doesn’t mean that I think your camera should be dangling off of your neck at all times; after-all, proper discretion applies in certain circumstances.
+This doesn’t mean that I think your camera should be dangling off of your neck at all times; after all, proper discretion applies in certain circumstances.
 However, if you’ve purchased your camera to take photos and not collect dust, my suggestion is to use it and not live in fear.

 5) Conquer your fear & dare to be bold in the process

 Any excuse that’s holding you back from taking better photos is best left behind in the rear-view mirror.
+Whether it’s fear of rejection when asking someone for their portrait or hesitation in trying a new technique, pushing past these barriers is where real growth happens.

 4) Hitting the bullseye is great in darts, not as ideal in photography